Tom Longstaff: Mountaineer

 Photograph from "The assault on Mount Everest, 1922, C. G. Bruce, facing page 46 "The Expedition at base Camp."
 Left to right, back row: Henry Morshead, Geoffrey Bruce, John Noel, Arthur Wakefield, Howard Somervell, John Morris, Teddy Norton.
 Front row: George Mallory, George Finch,Tom Longstaff, Charles Bruce, Bill Strutt, Colin Crawford.

 Longstaff climbed in the Alps, the Caucasus, Rocky Mountains, Greenland, Spitsbergen, Himalayas and the Selkirks (with Wheeler).

-Before the Great War, he travelled in Tibet in 1905, ascended Trisul in the Himalayas, 1907, and in 1908 he was awarded the Gill Memorial by the Royal Geographical Society for his work in the Himalaya and Tibet.
+Before the Great War, he travelled in Tibet in 1905, ascended Trisul in the Himalayas in 1907, and in 1908 he was awarded the Gill Memorial by the Royal Geographical Society for his work in the Himalaya and Tibet.

-He went on to explore the Siachen Glacier and, with Athur Morris Slingsby, he discovered the peaks of Teram Kangri in 1909.
-Together with Slingsby from the 56th Rifles (Frontier Force) where the two sepoys (soldiers), Gulab Khan and Attar Khan.
-In the expedition for some few weeks where also Dr. Arthur Neve.
+He went on to explore the Siachen Glacier and, with Arthur Morris Slingsby, he discovered the peaks of Teram Kangri in 1909.
+Together with Slingsby from the 56th Rifles (Frontier Force) were two sepoys (soldiers), Gulab Khan and Attar Khan.
+Dr. Arthur Neve also joined the expedition for a few weeks.

 It has been written that the map he made during this journey "completely altered the topography as shown on older maps".

 After the war, he took part in the 1921 Oxford University Spitsbergen expedition with Odell and was chief medical officer and naturalist on the 1922 British Mount Everest expedition.
 He returned to Spitsbergen in 1923 and to the Garhwal Himalaya in 1927.
 He led the Oxford University Expedition to Greenland in 1928 and the same year was awarded the Founder's Medal of the Royal Geographical Society for his work in the Himalaya, especially his discovery of the Siachen Glacier.
 In Greenland again, 1931 and 1934, and Baffin Island, 1934 with Wordie and others.

 When there were difficulties financing the 1938 Everest expedition Longstaff offered to underwrite the cost - on condition that the expedition was led by either Tilman or Shipton, that there would be no advance publicity and that, where possible, the climbers would each pay their own way.